Italy’s crystal blue waters, white sands and sun-drenched shores are calling. Take a peek at four of our favorite 2019 beach destinations.

-Marasusa Beach is located in the pretty town of Tropea, regarded widely as the jewel of Calabria and christened “La Costa degli Dei”—the Coast of the Gods.
+Marasusa Beach is located in the town of Tropea, regarded widely as the jewel of Calabria and christened “La Costa degli Dei”—the Coast of the Gods.
 It’s easy to see why the gods would approve: Marasusa boasts scenic cliffs, pristine white sands, and calm, clear aquamarine waters.
 (Source: Conde Nast Traveler — 12 Best Beaches in Italy)

 Marina Grande Beach, Positano